 The Accreditation Unit at a Glance

 Canada hosts an extensive network of foreign diplomatic missions, international organizations and other representative offices.
 The Accreditation Unit is responsible for accreditation and for issuing certain documents to representatives of bilateral and multilateral missions and their family members once they have taken up their assigned posts.
-As host country, Canada undertakes these activities to fulfill its international commitments with regard to the presence of embassies and international organizations in this country.

 Where to Begin?